stelligent/config-lint/README.md

 brew install config-lint
 ```

 Run the built-in ruleset against your Terraform files.
-For instance if you want to run config-lint against or [example files](example-files/):
+For instance if you want to run config-lint against our [example files](example-files/):

 ``` bash
 config-lint -terraform example-files/config